 |

-In some cases trees that
+In some cases trees that are destined to be

-are destined to be logs of a log home become
+logs of a log home become infested while they

-to prevent infestation before extensive
+infestation before extensive cosmetic and/or

-cosmetic and/or structural damage is done.
-Fortunately
+structural damage is done.
+Fortunately there are

-wood-boring insect pests of log homes are: long-horned
+main wood-boring insect pests of log homes are: long-horned

 beetles, flat-headed wood borers, and powderpost beetles